min2ha/ukwa-site/content/target/60132/index.en.md

   "subject": null
 }

-# Designweek: A Positive Platform: how design could make social media better for mental health

 Article about design concepts for social media websites and apps that help to adapt content for a positive effect on mental health